-The Raine Research Committee awards Priming Grants for medical scientists and clinicians at an early stage in their research career, particularly for those who are progressing towards an independent research career to assist them to become more competitive for national and international peer-reviewed grants.
+The Raine Research Committee awards Priming Grants for health/medical scientists and clinicians at an early stage in their research career, particularly those who are progressing towards an independent research career to assist them in becoming more competitive for national and international funding.

-The Grants are offered for a two-year period subject to annual review, and may be used to provide funding, or part funding, for salaries of researchers and/or technical staff, minor equipment, and consumables.
+These grants are offered for a two-year period subject to annual review and may be used to provide funding, or part funding, for salaries of researchers and/or technical staff, minor equipment, and consumables.

-The applicant ranked highest in the annual cohort based on the outcome of independent assessments and the findings of the Research Committee will be named The Raine/Robson Fellow.
+Ranking of applications is based on scientific excellence.
+The applicant ranked highest in the annual cohort based on the outcome of independent assessments and the findings of the Research Committee will be named the Raine/Robson Fellow.

-Raine Priming Grants are open to all medical researchers in Western Australia, with specific eligibility criteria outlined in the Guidelines and Conditions.
+Raine Priming Grants are open to medical researchers and clinicians in Western Australia, with specific eligibility criteria outlined in the Guidelines and Conditions.

-Raine Priming Grants are now closed for application.
-Applications for the next annual round will open in February 2018.
+Raine Priming Grant applications for the 2021 round are now closed.
+Applications for the 2022 round will open in early 2021.

-Please download the certification form (fillable PDF or PDF format, available below) and upload in the online application with all required signatures.
+Please download the certification form and upload to the online application with all required signatures.